 Does cooking technique affect the hourly cost?

-Significantly.
-Using the boost function triples power draw to 3.7kW, costing £1.11 per hour, while gentle steaming uses just 600W at 18p per hour.
+- Using boost function triples power draw to 3.7kW, costing £1.11/hour

 Your cooking habits dramatically influence the actual running costs.
 High-heat techniques like searing steaks or stir-frying demand consistent high wattage, pushing you toward the 50-60p per hour range.
 Conversely, techniques involving residual heat—such as bringing water to a boil then reducing to a simmer, or using a lid to maintain temperature—allow the induction zone to cycle off frequently, dropping the average hourly consumption.